The Cost to Build a House in California (2024)

 Get started on building your dream home

-Your real estate agent can also be a resource as you plan your new home, providing information that will help you ensure the home you’re planning will have the features that will allow you to recoup your money at resale time, Aballi notes.
+Your real estate agent can be a resource as you plan your new home, providing information that will help you ensure the home you’re planning will have the features that will allow you to recoup your money at resale time, Aballi notes.

 Building a home in California can be a time-consuming process.
 It’s important to work with a top agent who knows the ins and outs of the local market and can help you find a property and a builder.
+Connect with a top agent in the Golden State today.